How to Dry HVAC Ducts After Moisture Exposure

 - Air quality across the entire system

-Without proper drying, this spread increases the area at risk for mold growth and contamination.
+Without proper drying, this spread increases the amount of ductwork that must be inspected and dried.

 Hidden Moisture Can Persist Even After Surfaces Look Dry